De La Salle College Macroom

 As the first prize in an inter-schools competition, a large number of our Transition Year Students have spent the last two days in Killarney, taking part in outdoor pursuits, a guided visit to the National Park and a tour of the Liebherr manufacturing plant.
 Having taken in a movie in the town's cinema on Thursday evening, the lads stayed overnight in a hostel near Killarney.

 Our U-16 footballers had a good 2-9 to 2-14 victory today over St. Colman's Fermoy in the quarter-final of the Cork Schools' B championship.
-They will next play Ballincollig Community School in the semi-final.
+They will next play Carrigaline Community School in the semi-final, which will be played in Ballincollig GAA pitch on Tuesday May 1st at 12.30.

 Macroom Sportsperson of the Year: